jreisinger/runp/README.md

 ## About

-`runp` runs shell commands in parallel.
+`runp` runs shell commands in parallel (or concurrently).
 It's useful when you want to run multiple commands (like those in `commands` folder) at the same time.

 Similar tools: